sarfraznawaz2005/indexer/README.md

 ## Screenshot ##

-When enabled, you will see yellow/green box on bottom right.
+When enabled, you will see yellow/green/red box on bottom right.
 Click it to toggle results.
 Box will turn green if it finds there is `key` present in any of queries' execution plan.
+It will turn red if it finds any slow queries denoted by option `slow_time`.

 ![Main Window](https://github.com/sarfraznawaz2005/indexer/blob/master/screenshot.jpg?raw=true)